jan-brabec/microimaging_histology_DIB/README.md

 5. Create MR structure for the coregistration by running script *b_create_MR* in the folder **Step_1_init**.
 This will create **init_MR** folder.
 6. Create thumbnails for the H&E and VEGF-stained histology by running *c_create_histo_thumbnail.m*.
 This will create thumbnails in the **raw_histo** folder to give a quick overview of the data.

-### Step 2: Rigid coregistration of HE images to MRI
+### Step 2: Rigid coregistration of H&E images to MRI
 6. Align approximately the histological slices with MR slices by running the script *register* in the folder **Step_3_Coreg_rigid**.
 See details in the section [land-mark based coregistration](https://github.com/jan-brabec/microimaging_histology_DIB/blob/main/README.md#landmark-based-coregistration) below.

 ### Step 3: Landmark-based deformable coregistration of MRI to HE images